We adopt our pets for different reasons. Our pets adopt us for one.

 I adopted my first dog because I needed a reason to get out of bed.
 My second dog kept my first dog company when I was at work.
 A gift from a friend, my third dog started off as a heart balm, to ease my pain of the loss of the first two dogs, but ended up as my teacher and friend.
 I then felt I needed a lap dog, a furry armful to snuggle with while watching TV.
-She was the perfect companion for my teacher, as he was losing his hearing and sight in his old age, and when he died my lapdog became my only canine companion, as she is happy having me all to herself.
+She was the perfect companion for my teacher, as he was losing his hearing and sight in his old age, and when he died my lapdog became my only canine companion, as she was happy having me all to herself.
+When she left me I adopted another lap dog, a chihuahua mix that gives me joy and lots of love, and she is also happy to have me all to herself.

 Actually, she has to share me with a Myer’s parrot, a bird who has bitten me, bullied me and demanded all of my attention.
 This parrot is my third bird, another adoption to fill a need.
 I love bird chatter; a happy bird in the house fills it with joy and magic.
 I’m addicted to bird magic, and will do anything to keep my bird happy.

 The two personalities keep me on my toes.
 We are a family.
 My house is full.

 We know why we bring our family members home, but how can we be sure they want to come home with us?
 Do they have their secret desires of having a hiking partner, needing a home to protect, or a reason to get up in the morning?